Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 In 1913, Adolf moved to Munich, where he eventually attempted to join the Austrian military.
 In February 1914, he was classified as unfit due to his physique.
 He persisted again once World War I broke out, petitioning the Bavarian King Louis III directly to join the German Army.
-He was allowed to serve the 16th Bavarian Reserve Infantry Regiment.
+He was allowed to serve in the 16th Bavarian Reserve Infantry Regiment.
 He spent eight weeks training before being deployed in October 1914 to Belgium and fought in the First Battle of Ypres.

-He continued to serve throughout the war, in the dangerous position of a runner, which was a job that people seldom survived, yet he managed to hold this position for four years.
-He was wounded the first time in October 1916.
-Then in October 1918, the month before the war ended, he was gassed near Ypres, later hospitalized.
+He continued to serve throughout the war in the dangerous position of a runner, a job that people seldom survived, yet he managed to hold this position for four years.
+He was wounded for the first time in October 1916.
+Then in October 1918, the month before the war ended, he was gassed near Ypres and later hospitalized.

-The Germans celebrated his bravery in the front lines as a headquarters runner.
-They awarded him the Iron Cross, Second Class in December 1914, as well as the Iron Cross, First Class in August 1918, which was a rare decoration for a corporal.
+The Germans celebrated his bravery on the front lines as a headquarters runner.
+They awarded him the Iron Cross, Second Class in December 1914 and the Iron Cross, First Class in August 1918, a rare decoration for a corporal.
 He enjoyed his time at war and felt there were great heroic virtues of war.

-It was these near-death experiences, where he began to view himself as grander than he was.
+During these near-death experiences, he began to view himself as grander than he was.
 In Mein Kampf, he wrote about this time and watching many soldiers dying around him who had less severe injuries than he did, yet he survived.
-He believed this was because Providence chose him, and he was going to serve a fundamental purpose.
-This idea was confirmed to him throughout his life, because of the 18 known assassination attempts, none of which succeeded.
-High ranking officers and generals that had close access to him made some of these attempts.
+He believed this was because Providence chose him, and he would serve a fundamental purpose.
+This idea was confirmed to him throughout his life because of the 18 known assassination attempts, none of which succeeded.
+High-ranking officers and generals that had close access to him made some of these attempts.